BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand general contracting and design related expert designations, the San Ramon, California Construction Expert Directory provides a single point of reference for construction defect and claims related support to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides construction related trial support and expert services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-In connection with in house personnel which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the construction experts group brings national experience and local capabilities to San Ramon and the surrounding areas.
+Through over four thousand construction and design related expert designations, the San Ramon, California Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related consulting and expert witness support services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing captive assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the firm brings national experience and local capabilities to San Ramon region.

 Construction Expert Witness News & Info